As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-- 130 pieces of essential supplies
+- 500 pieces of first aid supplies

 Pros